butchwarns/ncurses_Cellular_Automaton/README.md

 - `I` Toggle randomization of inital conditions
 - `Q` Quit program

 The idea is to just try some things and see what the automaton comes up with.
 Sometimes it gives pretty suprising results, so don't hesitate to press `R` a couple of times while the animation is running.
-(If you do so starting from a single cell, you can get some cool rocket-like pixel spaceships.)
+(If you do so starting from a single cell, you can get some cool rocket-like pixel spaceships!)

 After randomizing the rule it can sometimes happen, that the automaton goes to a state of all black or white cells.
 If this occurs, you have to restart by pressing `X` to get back to other patterns again.